 OXFORD’S BIOMEDICAL SCIENCES BUILDING

 The University’s new laboratory can hold 16,000 animals – mostly rodents, but including non-human primates and various other species.
 This number is given on the University’s own web-site.
-What it doesn’t disclose there is that the annual turnover of animals is around ten times that number: in fact, over 222,000 animals died in or after experiments in the building during the year 2013.
+What it doesn’t disclose there is that the annual turnover of animals is nearly fourteen times that number: in fact, over 222,000 animals died in or after experiments in the building during the year 2014.
 Nor does the University even bother to count the probably far greater number of animals killed unused, as surplus or unsuitable.
 Only one other university in the UK, Edinburgh, uses more animals in its science.

 VERO is emphatically in favour of medical research and progress, but it wants Oxford’s leading part in that progress to be untainted by the immorality of making other animals suffer for our benefit.
 It therefore campaigns with the following five objectives in mind: